awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 ### Repairing an `INVALID` Compute Environment<a name="repairing_invalid_compute_environment"></a>

 When you have a compute environment in an `INVALID` state, you should update it to repair the invalid parameter\.
 For the case of an [Incorrect Role Name or ARN](#invalid_service_role_arn), you can update the compute environment with the correct service role\.

-**Important**
-Do not attempt to delete a compute environment that is in an `INVALID` state due to a misconfigured AWS Batch service role\.
-This could cause your environment to get stuck in a `DELETING` state for up to an hour, and you cannot update the compute environment until the operation times out and fails back to `INVALID`\.

 **To repair a misconfigured compute environment**